V. Abdurahiman

-V. Abdurahiman is an Indian politician, (born 5 June 1962 in Tirur) currently serving as the Minister for Fisheries,Harbour engineering, Fisheries University,Sports, Wakf and Haj Pilgrimage, Posts & Telegraphs, Railways, Government of Kerala.
-He became the MLA from Tanur in 15th Kerala Legislative Assembly.
+V. Abdurahiman (born 5 June 1962) is an Indian politician and businessman who is serving as the Minister for Sports, Wakf and Haj Pilgrimage, Posts & Telegraphs, Railways of Kerala since 2021.
+He is a Member of the Kerala Legislative Assembly representing Tanur since 2016.
+He was also the LDF nominee for Lok Sabha in Ponnani during the 2014 Indian general election.
+He is a member of the National Secular Conference party.

 Early life

-V. Abdurahiman is professionally a businessman and is married to Smt.Shajida Rahman.
+V. Abdurahiman is professionally a businessperson and is married to Smt.Shajida Rahman.
 His birthplace is Pookayil, Tirur, a town in Malappuram district in the Indian state of Kerala.

 Politics

-Abdurahiman was a Congress Leader.He served as a Municipal Councilor in Tirur Municipality for 15 years.
+Abdurahiman was a Congress Leader.
+He served as a Municipal Councilor in Tirur Municipality for 15 years.
 He held various positions including Kerala Pradesh Congress Committee executive committee member and former vice-chairman in Tirur Municipal Council.
 Later he left Indian National Congress.

 In the 2014 Indian general election, he contested at Ponnani constituency as an LDF independent candidate and was defeated by the sitting MP E. T. Muhammed Basheer.
 In the 2016 Kerala Legislative Assembly election, he won from Tanur constituency as a LDF independent candidate.
 In 2021, he retained the seat as a LDF Independent.